bicstone/gatsby-plugin-fix-fouc/README.md

 Gatsby Plugin Fix FOUC is a plugin that solves flash of unstyled content.

-⚠ Not adequately tested.
-Please use this plugin at your own risk.
-We welcome your feedback.

 <details>

 <summary>Screen records when plugin is used (note, used gif animation images)</summary>